helfertool/docs/_sources/admin/index.rst.txt

 used on Debian at the moment.

-The most easy way to deploy the Helfertool is using Docker and the `helfertoolctl` package which is available for Debian and CentOS.
+The most easy way to deploy the Helfertool is using Docker and the `helfertoolctl` package which is available for Debian.
 Of course, you can also use the Docker container on other systems, but the `helfertoolctl` package provides a wrapper script around Docker and useful things like a systemd service file.
 Beside that,